lambdaclass/concrete/ROADMAP.md

 renumbered when the phase is reorganized.
 Keep cross-references updated in the same change, and use subsection headings to make the dependency order clear.
 At this point the Phase 6B / 6C plan is frozen unless implementation exposes a real missing invariant.
+Fully completed semantic-axis work is recorded in [CHANGELOG.md](CHANGELOG.md) and removed from the active roadmap.
+The remaining Phase 6B work is the unfixed tail: external capability-diff artifacts, determinism, interpreter/ordering contracts, fact infrastructure, structural builder work, fuzzing/coverage, diagnostics, and the validation artifact.
+Item
-Item #14a is the one recorded exception: planning the incremental/certifying path exposed that a stage token plus a `Unit`-returning verifier is not yet a portable validation record, so the record/chain contract must exist before later phases cache those artifacts.
-The execution frontier is
+#14a is the recorded exception to "no more planning": the
+incremental/certifying path exposed that a stage token plus a `Unit`-returning verifier is not yet a portable validation record, so the record/chain contract must exist before later phases cache those artifacts.
-still: finish
-`CopyJudgment` / `InstantiationJudgment` first, because `Copy` feeds ownership;
-then build `OwnershipJudgment` / `ValueFlowJudgment`, because it is the memory-safety axis; then ship `diff-caps` as the first external-facing credibility artifact once the internal semantic axes stop moving.

 **North star ([docs/PIPELINE_ARCHITECTURE.md](docs/PIPELINE_ARCHITECTURE.md)):**
 every item below is an instance of one principle — *each program has exactly one